 First, let’s start with the obvious question: what is open banking?

 When you boil it down, open banking is incredibly simple.
 Ask yourself, who owns the information in your bank account?
 Information like your balance, overdraft, income, outgoings, and so on.
 The answer is you own it.
-Not your bank.
-It’s not their data, it yours.

 So, what does that have to do with getting a loan?